Due Diligence: Choosing a Licensed Home Security Provider

 When you work with a contractor or handyman who is not licensed, you run the risk of having your system improperly installed, which can be worse than not having a system at all.
 You may think that your home is protected when in reality it isn’t detecting any unwanted entries.
 Even worse than this can be working with an installer who hasn’t been through the proper background checks.
 Take a look at this story from January.

 Using an application called Thumbtack, a River Vale, New Jersey couple hired a “security expert” to install a new surveillance system for them.
+This job included installing a camera in their daughter’s playroom.
 What should have ended with a quick and easy installation turned into a nightmare when months after the initial installation the couple discovered their installer was actually an alleged criminal awaiting charges for child pornography.

 While a mismanaged installation is more common than a horrific event like this, these things do happen.
 The good news is that they can be easily avoided if you do a little research and work with a trustworthy, licensed installer from a respected company.